 The idea behind a readathon, or reading fundraiser, is simple: students read books during a set period, and sponsors—family members, neighbors, staff, etc.—donate money to support their reading.
 A readathon, run well, can generate a high volume of donations for your school and get community members involved.
 Readathons can also be run at the school district level, including elementary schools, middle schools, and high schools.

-Best of all, readathon give everyone in your community from students to staff members and local businesses the opportunity to come together to support a good cause: your school, and your students’ reading habits.
+Best of all, a readathon gives everyone in your community, from students to staff members and local businesses, the opportunity to come together to support a good cause: your school, and your students’ reading habits.

 How do you organize a readathon?
 We’ve compiled a set of eight tips to help you get started.

-Why do you want to do a fundraiser in the first place?
+Why do you want to do an educational fundraiser in the first place?
 Fundraisers work best when they have a clear goal, like new books, computers, or makerspace equipment for your school library.
-For older students, readathons can tap into teenagers’ natural sense of compassion around important community issues like homelessness or hunger, while inspiring them to read.
-Regardless of your motivations, once you know your “why,” you can align the rest of your fundraiser with your goals in mind.
+For older students, readathons can tap into teenagers’ natural sense of compassion around important local community issues like homelessness or hunger, while inspiring them to read.
+Regardless of your motivations, once you know your “why,” you can align the rest of your school fundraising event with your goals in mind.

 Your readathon can be any length, but we typically recommend around 10 days that span two weekends.
 Kicking off on a Friday and wrapping up on Monday or Tuesday after the next two weekends is a great recipe for success.
 This timeline gives you enough time to reach your financial goals, without dragging it on too long.
 For a younger audience, shorter is usually better.
 School organizers should also be aware of students’ busiest times of year.
 For example, avoid scheduling your fundraiser during testing weeks or at the end of the semester when students are working on big projects.

 Themes can make your readathon feel special while enhancing your mission.
-You might use readathons to help students come together around an important mission, like literacy, diversity, or a community initiative.
+You might use readathons to help students come together around an important mission in different ways like literacy, diversity, or a community initiative.
 For example, if your town is raising money for a new animal shelter, you might use a readathon to contribute to that cause and incorporate an animal-theme.
 Your theme can be something as simple as your school mascot or a local landmark, but a little creativity can go a long way.